spbkaizo/baudio/Power-Supply.md

 The LM117  can deliver up to 800mA of output current, which makes it suitable for medium-power applications.
 You should have plenty left over for powering other 3.3v devices.

+## Power Supply Capacitors

+To ensure we have enough power in the reservoir, there are quite a few caps in the circuit, mainly to support the Cmoy amplifier.
+The schematic shows 220uF - I think these are reasonable values.

+Going higher will increase the strain on the lm2663 at power on - the surge current while the caps charge up is not a small amount.
+The USB specification will limit the device power to 500mA, so interesting things could happen here if you deviate too much.
+If you think you're encountering issues with this, please raise an issue and we can try and work through it.